Daniele Libanori: Auxiliary Bishop of Rome

-On 23 November 2017, Pope Francis appointed Libanori an Auxiliary Bishop of Rome and titular bishop of Buruni.
-He received his episcopal consecration in the Lateran Basilica on 13 January 2018 from the Vicar of Rome Angelo De Donatis, with Bishops Gianrico Ruzza and Andrea Turazzi as co-consecrators.
-He was assigned responsibility for the central sector of the Diocese and named the diocesan delegate for the clergy and the seminaries on 24 May 2019.
-Libanori is also a well-known exorcist for Rome.
+On 23 November 2017, Pope Francis appointed Libanori an auxiliary bishop of Rome and titular bishop of Buruni.
+He received his episcopal consecration in the Lateran Basilica on 13 January 2018 from the vicar general of Rome, Archbishop Angelo De Donatis, together with Paolo Ricciardi, who was appointed at the same time; the co-consecrators were Bishops Gianrico Ruzza, an auxiliary bishop of Rome, and Andrea Turazzi, Bishop of San Marino-Montefeltro.

 He was named a member of the Congregation for the Causes of Saints on 14 April 2018.
+On 24 May 2019 Libanori succeeded Gianrico Ruzza as the auxiliary bishop responsible for the central sector of the diocese and was made diocesan delegate for the clergy and the seminaries.